We know there can be a lot of confusion surrounding the heating and cooling industry.

 Why is my air conditioner blowing hot air?

 This question is tricky.
-Some causes are very simple and easy to fix, while other are indicative of a larger problem.
+Some causes are very simple and easy to fix, while others are indicative of a larger problem.

-2. Start or run capacitor has failed.
-Capacitors are the most common repair on air conditioning system, as they tend to only last about 5 years.
+- Start or run capacitor has failed.
+Capacitors are the most common repair on air conditioning systems, as they tend to only last about 5 years.
 Call a contractor and have them replace the capacitor.

-3. Compressor has failed.
-This is the worst case scenario.
+- Compressor has failed.
+This is the worst-case scenario.
 Call a contractor to diagnose the compressor.
 Typically, this requires replacing the compressor or replacing the condensing unit.

 What is that smell?

-At the beginning of each heating season, you may experience a brief burning smell as the furnace burns of any debris that have accumulated in the furnace over the summer.
+At the beginning of each heating season, you may experience a brief burning smell as the furnace burns of any debris that has accumulated in the furnace over the summer.
 This is common and shouldn’t last more than a few minutes.
-If it persists for more than an hour, or gets very strong, turn the unit off and call your contractor.
+If it persists for more than an hour or gets very strong, turn the unit off and call your contractor.

 Indoor Air Quality